• Home

 2.3 Classes and learning environment

-Graph 5 shows the results of a survey asking students about issues they face with online classes other than the internet connection.
-First-year students were the most dissatisfied .
-The percentage of students who felt "loneliness" was high not only among first-year students immediately after enrollment, but third-year students immediately after moving on to the senior division .
-The most prominent complaint among first-year students was "the lack of dialogue or questions with teachers," with a higher proportion of students who answered this question from outside their homes.
-Furthermore, just over 10% of students were dissatisfied with online classes due to the lack of their own dedicated space, and 90% of these students lived with their parents .
-This appears to be a serious problem, as it prevents students from securing a good learning environment due to constraints in their home environment (which are difficult to resolve due to family circumstances, etc.).
-Furthermore, dissatisfaction with "not knowing how to use a computer" and "not knowing how to use the online class system" was common among first-year students, suggesting that there is a segment of students who are using computers for the first time, are unfamiliar with them, and lack adequate support
+Graph 5shows the results of a survey asking students about difficulties they face with online classes other than internet connection issues.first-year students have the most complaints.
+The percentage of students who feel "lonely" is high not only among first-year students immediately after enrollment, butthird-year students immediately after advancing to the later stages of the program.
+One complaint that stood out among first-year students was "lack of interaction and opportunities to ask questions to teachers," and this was more common among students living away from home.
+In addition,more than 10% of students are dissatisfied with online classes because they do not have their own dedicated space, and 90% of these students were living with their parents.
+This appears to be a serious problem as it prevents students from securing a good learning environment due to constraints in their home environment (which are difficult to resolve easily due to family circumstances, etc.).
+Furthermore, complaints about "not knowing how to use a computer" and "not knowing how to use the online class system" were frequently seen among first-year students,the existence of a group of students who are almost completely new to computers, unfamiliar with them, and lack adequate supportsuggesting

 Return to Table of Contents